techiecheckie/DataVisualizer-JAVA/README.md

 2. If you would like to propose an enhancement, or report a bug that you would like to work on, feel free to open new issues and we will assign them to you.

 ### How to get help
 Have questions, comments, feedback or looking for help?
-We are available and can be reached at the [Slack channel](https://ghcfoss.slack.com) created specifically for this project!
-(IRC channels are so a thing of the past)
+We are available and can be reached at the [Slack channel](https://ghcfoss.slack.com) created specifically for this project. *IRC channels are so a thing of the past!*.
+If you have are having trouble signing up, you can reach us at ghcfoss@gmail.com for signup help.